wp-plugins/woocommerce-nigeria-states/readme.txt

 = Contribute =
-To contribute to this plugin feel free to fork it on Github [Voguepay Woocommerce Payment Gateway on Github](https://github.com/tubiz/voguepay-woocommerce-payment-gateway)
+To contribute to this plugin feel free to fork it on Github [Woocommerce Nigeria States on Github](https://github.com/tubiz/woocommerce-nigeria-states)

 == Installation ==